 The Jewish community

-The first Jewish synagogues were built in Hokitika and Dunedin in the 1860s.
+The first Jewish synagogues were built in Hokitika, Dunedin and Christchurch in the 1860s.
 These synagogues were a declaration that, although they were few in number and distant from the world centres of Jewish life, New Zealand Jews were determined to maintain their culture, religious rituals and customs.

 Business and politics